-Proper Nutrition – Alcohol consists of empty calories which offer the consumer zero nutritional value.
+Proper Nutrition – Alcohol consists of empty calories, which offer the consumer zero nutritional value.
 Also, how healthy are the things we often eat while intoxicated?
-Usually, in such a reduced capacity, the intoxicated person will opt for whatever is easy and tasty.
-A chronic alcoholic may go years into this injurious cycle of booze and various forms of fast food.
-Giving the body the wholesome food it needs during the detox process can only help not hurt.
+Usually, the intoxicated person will opt for whatever is easy and tasty in such a reduced capacity.
+A chronic alcoholic may go years into this harmful cycle of booze and various forms of fast food.
+Giving the body the wholesome food it needs during the detox process can only help, not hurt.

-Dramamine – A common over-the-counter medication used for the treatment of nausea or motion sickness, Dramamine can help keep down the food and water the body needs when it’s purging of toxic chemicals.
+Dramamine – A common over-the-counter medication used to treat nausea or motion sickness; Dramamine can help keep down the food and water the body needs when it’s purging of toxic chemicals.
 Dramamine can be found for $10 or less at almost any drug store.

-Vitamin B – Intense drinking deteriorates the body and deprives it of vitamins, especially vitamin B. Long-term vitamin B-1 deprivation over time can lead to a very serious condition called Korsakoff’s syndrome, which is also known as ‘wet brain’ and is a form of alcohol-related brain injury.
+Vitamin B – Intense drinking deteriorates the body and deprives it of vitamins, especially vitamin B. Long-term vitamin B-1 deprivation over time can lead to a severe condition called Korsakoff’s syndrome, also known as ‘wet brain,’ and is a form of alcohol-related brain injury.
 Make sure to have plenty of B-1 on hand (also known on some bottles as Thiamine) when the alcohol is ready to go for a chronic abuser!
-Vitamin C can also help alleviate detox symptoms by healing the body and my uplifting one’s spirits in the trying times.
+Vitamin C can also help alleviate detox symptoms by healing the body and uplifting one’s spirits in the trying times.

-Kudzu – This is an ancient Asian herb that is known to reduce alcohol cravings and symptoms of alcohol withdrawal since 600 AD.
-Also, kudzu can reduce alcohol consumption before drinking is known to occur and decrease the propensity for returning to binge drinking after five days, according to Harvard studies.
+Kudzu – This is an ancient Asian herb that has been known to reduce alcohol cravings and symptoms of alcohol withdrawal since 600 AD.
+Also, kudzu can reduce alcohol consumption before drinking is known to occur and decrease the propensity for returning to binge drinking after five days.
 Blogs are calling this supplement “the natural Antabuse.”

 What Can I Do for Alcohol Detox?

-Unfortunately, there are not many tried and true supplements that work consistently for everyone other than the ones listed above.
-Alcohol has a profound effect on the body; but also one that is inconsistent in individuals depending on genetics.
+Unfortunately, not many tried and proper supplements work consistently for everyone other than the ones listed above.
+Alcohol has a profound effect on the body and is inconsistent in individuals depending on genetics.

 Some people can drink more than others and not feel hangovers or chronically and not feel withdrawal symptoms.
-Either way, alcoholism is a serious disease that affects millions and there is help all around you… if you know where to look.
-Allure Detox is ready and standing by if you or a loved one are ready for medically-supervised detoxification that truly minimizes the painful alcohol withdrawal symptoms.
+Either way, alcoholism is a severe disease that affects millions, and help is all around you… if you know where to look.
+Allure Detox is ready and standing by if you or a loved one are ready for medically-supervised detoxification that genuinely minimizes the painful alcohol withdrawal symptoms.